madminer-tool/madminer/README.md

 and stores the observables and weights in the HDF5 file.
 The `DelphesProcessor` and `LHEProcessor` classes might provide some guidance for this.

-You can find here [DockerHub  madminertool](https://cloud.docker.com/u/madminertool/) the docker images for the lastest version of: the MadMiner library, the MadMiner physics section (MadGraph, Delphes, custom software dependencies and code for configuration, generation and Delphes processing deployment) and the MadMiner ML section (code for configuration, training and evaluation).
-Please email [iem244@nyu.edu]() for any inquiries about the Docker images.
 ### Install MadMiner

 To install the MadMiner package with all its Python dependencies, run `pip install madminer`.

 To get the [examples](examples/), including the tutorials, clone this repository.

+### Docker image

+At [https://cloud.docker.com/u/madminertool/](https://cloud.docker.com/u/madminertool/) we provide Docker images for the latest version of MadMiner and the physics simulator.
+Please email [iem244@nyu.edu](iem244@nyu.edu) for any questions about the Docker images.

 ## Using MadMiner